Mythical-Github/UnrealAutoModInEditor/README.md

 Automates creation, and placement, of mod archives, and other various actions. <br>
 An in editor front-end for [UnrealAutoMod](https://github.com/Mythical-Github/UnrealAutoMod)

+Once everything is set up, you can proceed to the .

 <h2>Project Example:</h2>

 <h3>UE4 Example:</h3>